rovit123/mlhhackathon/README.md

 The code for the apk is written using mit app inventor
 You can install the software and check for live location
 If u have the components then upload the code to the board and you can use it
+All the necessary ppt,softwares are included in this repository